 One detail you should know is that not all Mintos lending companies pay interest for delayed loans.
 That's not the case with other P2P lending platforms.

 One of our most favorite features on Mintos is the loan originator section.

 Very few P2P lending platforms give you as many details about their loan originators as Mintos does.
 You can learn about:

 - Skin in the Game (how much of its own money the lending company is investing in its loans)

-- Mintos' Ratings (how well rated is the lending company)
+- Mintos' Risk Score (how well rated is the lending company)